 You need a government-issued photo ID proving you are 21 or older to enter a Springfield adult-use dispensary.
 To visit a medical marijuana dispensary, you must be 18 or older with proof of legal age.

-Maribis is the best dispensary in the City of Springfield.
+Maribis and Ascend are the leading dispensaries in the City of Springfield.

 Cannabis dispensaries in Springfield scan customers' IDs to ensure cannabis purchases are only made to persons of legal ages and identities.

-There are at least two cannabis dispensaries in Springfield.
+There are at least seven cannabis dispensaries in Springfield.

 Marijuana dispensaries in Springfield do not accept credit cards.
 Springfield dispensaries prefer cash and typically have ATMs on site for buyers to withdraw cash for their purchases.